asifbacchus/ab-nginx/README.md

 ### Mounting server-blocks

 If you just want to serve static content from your content/webroot directory, then you can ignore this section entirely.
-Otherwise, any files found in the `/etc/nginx/sites` directory will be loaded after configuration files.
+Otherwise, any files found in the `/etc/nginx/sites` directory in the container will be loaded after the configuration files.
 These files are meant to define the *SERVER*-context.
 The container has both a secure and non-secure default server block that simply serves everything found in the webroot.
 Depending on your SSL configuration, the container enables the correct block.
 You can add additional server blocks or you can override these default servers entirely by bind-mounting over the directory:

 ```bash
 # add another server block definition that listens on port 8080